bowo-prasetyo/forkbuild/docs/Architecture.md

 Repository View, Author View, and World View all consume these fields directly without knowing how the Publication was created.

+As of 0.1.25, the local publication lifecycle is complete.
+A document can be created → saved → published → discovered in Repository View → opened for viewing or forked into a new independent document.
+The three identity layers (Document, Publication, Blockchain) are kept strictly
+separate: Publication.id is not Document.world.id, and a future blockchain transaction ID will not replace either.

+DiscoveryProvider gained findByDocumentId(documentId) so callers can locate every publication that references a given document — necessary when one document has been published multiple times or through multiple providers.

 identity/

 As of 0.1.21B, IdentityUseCase provides the UI-facing wrapper, and